Keibert Ruiz Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 18th in MLB with a collective 8.7 strikeouts per nine innings.
+- The Mets pitching staff is 16th in the league with a collective 8.9 strikeouts per nine innings.

-- The Mets have the 15th-ranked team ERA across all MLB pitching staffs (4.20).
+- The Mets' 4.19 team ERA ranks 15th among all league pitching staffs.

-- Mets pitchers combine to rank 25th in baseball in home runs given up (34 total, 1.4 per game).
+- Mets pitchers combine to surrender 35 total home runs at a rate of 1.4 per game (fifth-most in baseball).

-- Senga (3-0 with a 4.29 ERA and 25 strikeouts in 21 2/3 innings pitched) makes the start for the Mets, his fifth of the season.
+- The Mets will look to Lucchesi (1-0) in his second start of the season.

-- In his most recent appearance on Friday, the right-hander threw five innings against the San Francisco Giants, giving up four earned runs while surrendering five hits.
+- In his most recent appearance on Saturday, the lefty threw seven scoreless innings against the San Francisco Giants while surrendering four hits.

-- The 30-year-old has put together a 4.29 ERA and 10.7 strikeouts per nine innings in four games this season, while allowing a batting average of .225 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.